badMiguel/dotfiles/README.md

 13. ffmpeg
 14. shutter

+To have icons in terminal/neovim, you need a [patched font](https://www.nerdfonts.com/font-downloads).

 ## Neovim:

 Setup Tips:

 1. I am user [packer.nvim](https://github.com/wbthomason/packer.nvim) to handle my plugins.
-You need to clone it first before using.
+You need to clone it first before being able to install plugins.
-2. Add this code on .bashrc for tmux sessionizer to work
+3. Add this code on .bashrc for tmux sessionizer to work

 ```bashrc
 function ctrl_f_search() {